-To see all events and display earlier or later time periods, click the < or > next to the calendar icon on the right.
+To see all events and display earlier or later time periods, click the < or > next to the calendar icon on the left.

 Now he worships at an altar of a stagnant pool